 The conference is open to RSA members and non-members.
 RSA members benefit from a lower registration fee.

 * The Early Career rate is for those within 5 years of the date of their PhD certificate or equivalent.

-** Associate membership is for members who have retired from full-time work.
+** Members who have retired from full-time work.